Disclosure: This post may contain affiliate links.

 If you have a hard time making your own hummus, I urge you to make this the year you give it a try.

 You don’t need much to make impressive homemade hummus.
 You only need a few ingredients and a couple of kitchen gadgets.
 First of all, when making homemade hummus, you will need a food processor.

 Having a high-quality food processor is very beneficial for plant-based eating and especially when it comes to hummus.
 This is the food processor I recommend.
 I have been using it for years and I love it!

 INGREDIENTS FOR ROASTED GARLIC HUMMUS

 This recipe is super simple to make.
 It requires only a handful of ingredients and a few spices.
 For this hummus you will need:

 - olive oil

 STEP ONE – ROAST THE GARLIC

-To make this pumpkin hummus, start by roasting the garlic in the oven.
+To make this hummus, start by roasting the garlic in the oven.
 Do do this, cut the top off of a garlic bulb so that the tops of the garlic cloves are exposed.
 Drizzle a couple of teaspoons of olive oil over the exposed cloves, wrap in tin foil, and bake for about 30 minutes until garlic is tender and fragrant.
 Remove from oven and let cool for 10 minutes before pulling the cloves out of there skin.

 Here is a super awesome tutorial for roasting garlic.